webtactics/gloucesterthunderboltsswimmingclub/events/2025-26/SwimNSW/2026/260427-28-2026-NSWPSSA-Swimming-Championship.md

 ---
-<h2>NSW Primary Schools Sports Association</h2>
+<h2>NSW Primary Schools Sports Association (PSSA)</h2>
-<h3>The 2026 NSWPSSA School Swimming Championships will be held from Monday, April 27 to Tuesday, April 28, 2026, at the Sydney Olympic Park Aquatic Centre (SOPAC).</h3>
+<h3>The 2026 NSW PSSA School Swimming Championships will be held from Monday, April 27 to Tuesday, April 28, 2026, at the Sydney Olympic Park Aquatic Centre (SOPAC).</h3>
 <h4>This event brings together top primary school swimmers from across New South Wales for a two-day competition in Term 2.</h4>

 Organised by</br>